 To analyze the evidence for hypotheses 1 and 2, that increased impulsivity predicts more GD symptoms and riskier gambling behavior in online sports betting, respectively, we will conduct random intercept cross‐lagged panel models (RI-CLPM; Hamaker et al., 2015) within a structural equation modelling (SEM) framework.
 A key strength of this model is that it can account for stable trait factors that capture stable individual differences, allowing researchers to infer within-person associations between variables.
-To test hypothesis 1, we will run five separate models for each predictor, i.e. impulsive choice (k value), impulsive action (BIS), impulsive personality traits (urgency, lack of consciousness, and sensation seeking).
+To test hypothesis 1, we will run five separate models for each predictor.
 The five models will all include GD severity as the outcome.
+To test Hypothesis 1a, the predictor is impulsive choice (k value), to test Hypothesis 1b, the predictor is impulsive action (BIS), and to test Hypothesis 1c, the predictors are impulsive personality traits (urgency, lack of conscientiousness, and sensation seeking).
+See Figure 3 for an overview of the proposed model.
+Hypothesis 1c will be confirmed if two of the three personality factors significantly predict GD.
+Overall, Hypothesis 1 will be fully supported if all sub-hypotheses are confirmed, and partially supported if at least one sub-hypothesis is confirmed.

 To test hypothesis 2, the number of separate models we will run is dependent on the number of predictors (5 as for hypothesis 1) and dependent on the number of dimensions that best fit our outcome variable risky gambling behavior.
 Regarding the outcome variable risky gambling behavior, we will perform a factor analysis that will determine the number of dimensions included in our models.
 If the eigenvalue of the first factor is significantly larger than those of the remaining factors, we will extract a single factor, resulting in a single risky gambling behavior score per participant.
 If inspection of the eigenvalues indicates several factors, we will run five separate models (5 predictors) for each of the factors.
-See Figure 3 for an overview of the proposed model.
+For Hypothesis 2a (impulsive choice), Hypothesis 2b (impulisive action), and Hypothesis 2c (impulsive personality traits), we will consider each hypotheses to be confirmed if one of the models to test each hypotheses (or >1 models) show significant predictive associations with risky betting behavior.
+As for Hypthesis 1c, Hypothesis 2c will be confirmed if two of the three personality factors significantly predict risky betting behaviour.
+Overall, Hypothesis 2 will be fully supported if all sub-hypotheses are confirmed, and partially supported if at least one sub-hypothesis is confirmed.

 Figure 3

 Proposed Random Intercept Cross-Lagged Panel Model (RI-CLPM; Hamaker et al., 2015) for the causal relationship between impulsivity and gambling behavior over three time points.